Spitfire (LeAnn Rimes album): Album

 Rimes began working on Spitfire back in 2011 shortly after the release of her cover album, Lady & Gentlemen.
 The album originally had fifteen tracks but was condensed down to thirteen tracks (not including the exclusive live bonus tracks).
 According to Rimes, "[the album] is a peek into my world; who I am, what I've gone through, what my emotions are, it's an intimate conversation between me and whoever's listening.
 I hope I'm saying things that are hard for others to express."
 Rimes also stated that the album "covers a range of emotions that I've experienced in my lifetime, from anger to love, from frustrations to letting go," as well as how her and co-producer, Darrell Brown, had "talked about telling that story in chronological order, but that didn't work sonically, so he said, ‘It's the truth…in no particular order.'
 And isn't that what life is about?"
 Rimes also noted that "It certainly took me a lot of work to get to this point.
 And it’s still easier to sing these thoughts than it is to say them out loud.
 The intimacy in my music is just beginning."
 Mike Curb also commented on the album stating "We've always known she is a great singer, this album simply proves outright that LeAnn is a great, multi-faceted artist."
 The album includes a cover of Australian singer, Missy Higgins' "Where I Stood" from Higgins' album, On a Clear Night (2007), as well as a cover of Buddy and Julie Miller's "Gasoline and Matches" from their album Written in Chalk (2009), and features Alison Krauss, guitarist Jeff Beck, Rob Thomas from Matchbox Twenty and Dan Tyminski.
-It is Rimes' last contract-obligated release with the label, Curb Records, of which she had been with for almost eighteen years.
+It is Rimes's last contract-obligated release with the label, Curb Records, of which she had been with for almost eighteen years.